tl-its-umich-edu/kartograafr/README.md

 ### Use
 kartograafr is maintained by ITS Teaching & Learning at the University of Michigan.
-The unit runs the service to support courses at the university that rely on ArcGIS for student assignments.
+The unit runs the service to support courses at the university that rely on ArcGIS for assignments.
 Teaching & Learning currently runs the application as a scheduled job using [Docker](https://docs.docker.com/) containerization technology, the [OpenShift Container Platform](https://docs.openshift.com/), and an instance of the [Jenkins automation server](https://jenkins.io/doc/).